U-Shift/Transport-Demand-Modelling/2-FactorAnalysis.md

 The selection of the number of factors in the Parallel analysis can be
 threefold:

 -   Detect where there is an “elbow” in the graph;
 -   Detect the intersection between the “FA Actual Data” and the “FA Simulated Data”;
-  - Consider the number of factors with eigenvalue \> 1.
+-   Consider the number of factors with eigenvalue &gt; 1.

 **2. *Kaiser Criterion***